Baked Feta With Cherry Tomatoes And Herbs

 Variations

-- Add a small handful of Kalamata Olives for a saltier Mediterranean flavor.
+- Top with a few Kalamata Olives for a deeper, savory Mediterranean flavor.

-- Replace Parsley with Basil for a softer herb note.
+- Replace the parsley with fresh Basil for a sweeter herb profile.